Many or all companies we feature compensate us. Compensation and editorial

 To demonstrate the impact your pet’s breed can have on the premium you pay, we submitted quote requests to three highly-rated pet insurance providers for some of the most popular dog breeds.

-All details outside of breed were the same for each quote to ensure any difference in price was strictly due to a change in the breed of the pet.
+All details outside of the breed were the same for each quote to ensure any difference in price was due to a change in the dog’s breed.

 These quotes were for a one-year-old male in Charlotte, North Carolina.
 The policy terms include a $5,000 annual benefit, 90% reimbursement rate, and $500 deductible for an accident and illness policy with no wellness add-on.